Rollins Pass: Spring

-Both sides of the pass are closed in spring—including several weeks in June—to any form of motorized traffic: snowmobiles, automobiles, Off-road vehicles (ORVs), All-terrain vehicles (ATVs), or motorcycles for the prevention of road damage.
+Both sides of the pass are closed in spring—including several weeks in June—to any form of motorized traffic (including snowmobiles, automobiles, off-road vehicles (ORVs), all-terrain vehicles (ATVs), and motorcycles) for the prevention of road damage.

 Summer and early autumn

-Both sides of the pass can be traveled—in good weather—by motorized vehicles in the summer and early autumn.
-Rollins Pass is scheduled open for vehicular summer traffic from June 15 through November 15; however, it is generally not possible given typical snowfall accumulations and slower melt rates in southerly-shaded areas, to drive higher than Sunnyside (site of the old block station) or Ptarmigan Point on the western side, or Yankee Doodle Lake on the eastern side before early-to-mid July.
-In 2019, and in other summers when the prior season's snowfall has been late and/or considerable, mid-elevation gates on the west side of Rollins Pass remained closed on June 15 due to an order, "Extended closure due to snow, runoff, and road damage 36 CFR 261.54a."
+Both sides of the pass can be traveled in good weather by motorized vehicles in the summer and early autumn.
+Rollins Pass is scheduled to open for vehicular summer traffic from June 15 through November 15; however, it is generally not possible given typical snowfall accumulations and slower melt rates in southerly-shaded areas, to drive higher than Sunnyside (site of the old block station) or Ptarmigan Point on the western side, or Yankee Doodle Lake on the eastern side, before early- to mid-July.
+In 2019, and in other summers when the prior season's snowfall has been late or considerable, mid-elevation gates on the west side of Rollins Pass remained closed on June 15 due to an order, "Extended closure due to snow, runoff, and road damage 36 CFR 261.54a."

 The first high-country snowstorms bring fierce winds and create impassible snow drifts that are not plowed; this effectively puts higher landmarks—including the summit—out of reach as soon as late September or early October.
-On average, the near-annual existence of snow at or above timberline, ensures the road is only passable less than 90 days per year.
+On average, the near-annual presence of snow at or above timberline ensures the road is passable for less than 90 days per year.

-Summer usage of the pass is currently classified as 'heavy' by the United States Forest Service; as such, parking can be very limited at designated parking sites.
-While the route mostly has gentle grades with switchbacks between two and four percent and does not contain loose gravel, four-wheel drive higher-clearance vehicles fare better than two-wheel drive vehicles, particularly in certain technical sections: some areas on the east side have up to a 17.63% grade; the west side has some areas with a 15% grade.
+Summer use of the pass is currently classified as "heavy" by the United States Forest Service, so parking can be very limited at designated parking sites.
+While the route mostly has gentle grades with switchbacks between two and four percent and does not contain loose gravel, four-wheel-drive higher-clearance vehicles fare better than two-wheel-drive vehicles, particularly in certain technical sections: some areas on the east side have grades up to 17.63%; the west side has some areas with a 15% grade.
 In all narrow sections, the vehicle heading downhill must yield to the vehicle traveling uphill.

 From the north or south (along the Continental Divide Trail)

-The Continental Divide Trail crosses the summit of Rollins Pass from south to north; the trail bisects the former wye at Corona and takes hikers through the Indian Peaks Wilderness past the dining hall foundation at the summit.
+The Continental Divide Trail crosses the summit of Rollins Pass from south to north; the trail bisects the former wye at Corona and takes hikers through the Indian Peaks Wilderness past the dining-hall foundation at the summit.

 Typical summer condition of the road on Rollins Pass.
 This photograph was taken facing southwest on the road near the Riflesight Notch trestle on the west side of Rollins Pass.